KostasSliazas/project-k/README.md

 ## Screenshots

-Here are some quick screenshots of the tools in action:
+Here are some quick screenshots of the tools:

 ![Project K Screenshot](screenshots.png)